 Al-Amira means the princess, and this sort of veil is considered a princess veil.
 Consisting of two parts, the Al-Amira is similar to the Khimar.
 The Khimar is in actuality a variant of this type of veil.
-Al-Amira is supposed to be an easy to wear hijab and comes as a tight-fitting cap that covers all the hair, and a long rectangular tube-like scarf which can be pinned to the head or shoulder, as need be.
+Al-Amira is supposed to be an easy to wear hijab and comes as a tight-fitting cap that covers all the hair, and long rectangular tube-like silk scarves which can be pinned to the head or shoulder, as need be.

 The chador, native to Iran and surrounding regions, is a semi-circle of fabric that wraps around the women's body from head to toe.
 It is floor-length and it clutched at the front with the hands or teeth, or sometimes wrapped around the arms.

 It became common when the Iranian government put into place their hijab law which made it mandatory for all women to cover in public places.

 The niqab covers the face, leaving only the eyes visible, and comes in two main styles.
 The full niqab, common in Gulf countries, is a wide garment that covers the head and face, and sometimes even the back and chest regions.
 It is worn with an abaya or other similar attire.
 A full niqab often has multiple layers of sheer fabric attached which may either be thrown back over the head or allowed to fall forward to cover the eyes.